Often, names serve to memorialize, remember, or commemorate.

 Sauvage looks like it tastes.
 Precision, curvature and whimsy can be seen in our food and drink as well as our house.
 Though Art Nouveau might have inspired the blueprints, we have filled it with things we want to share, and so it softly changes day to night, and with the company of our guests.

 Born from the James Beard Award-winning team behind Maison Premiere, Sauvage is a vibrant expression of a neo-bistro.
-Flanked by McCarren Park and the East River, we offer a new kind of transportive experience, far from the louche gardens of New Orleans and the dimly cocktail halls of past centuries.
-We love filling up our days on that bustling corner, and we hope you will join us.
+Located on the border of North Williamsburg and Greenpoint in Brooklyn, outdoor seating is accommodated by our patio, flanked by McCarren Park and the East River.
+We offer a new kind of transportive restaurant experience, far from the louche gardens of New Orleans and the dimly cocktail halls of past centuries.
+Whether you join us for lunch, brunch, or dinner, we love filling up our days on that bustling corner, and we hope you will join us.